tim-coleman/tim-coleman.github.io/index.md

 layout: default
 ---

-## Website is Currently Under Construction
+## My work
-_Also I need to learn how to build a website!_
+_Just dumping this here while I learn how to build a website!_

 In the mean time, here are some links to my work: